 - Discipline and performance evaluations etc.

 It also includes activities or events that happen outside of normal business hours or off business premises, but are linked to the workplace and employment.
+If you need more information or want to discuss a particular situation, feel free to contact our Levitt LLP lawyers.

 Why choose an employment lawyer at Levitt LLP?